Mozu/PayPalExpress-Theme/README.md

-#PayPal Express Theme Integration for Mozu Core8#
+﻿#PayPal Express Theme Integration for Mozu Core6#

-This repository contains the full source files for the Mozu Core8 theme, with the required changes to enable PayPal Express on your Mozu storefront.
-If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core4, Core5, Core6, or Core7), you can upgrade your entire theme from this repo.
-For your convenience, the full readme for Mozu Core Theme Version 8 is included at the bottom of this file.
+This repository contains the full source files for the Mozu Core6 theme, with the required changes to enable PayPal Express on your Mozu storefront.
+If you are manually upgrading themes that extend earlier versions of the Mozu Core theme (Core4 or Core5), you can upgrade your entire theme from this repo.
+For your convenience, the full readme for Mozu Core Theme Version 6 is included at the bottom of this file.

 ##File Additions and Changes##